maryjohnben/local-library-project/README.md

 ### Finished Copy
 ###### Student: Mary Benjamin

-Solution can be found under public/src
+<p>Solution can be found under public/src. </p>
+<p>Refer to docs/function-instructions.md for details on the task of each functions. </p>